-- 10.1 Have an awareness of materials for the construction of tanks and the need for some tanks to - 10.2 Understand how to connect the electrical equipment used for electroplating and the function of this equipment. - 10.3 Recognise the need for equipment for heating, cooling, solution agitation, extraction etc and the reasons for its use. - 10.4 Understand the need for filtration and be aware of the various types of equipment available.

-- 10.5 Understand how to select the materials of construction for Jigs and Racks. - 10.6 Be aware of the types of semi-automatic and fully automatic plants available for rack and barrel processing. - 10.7 Be aware how plant can be arranged to give optimum production. - 10.8 Know the methods available for the drying of components after processing.
+- 10.1 Have an awareness of materials for the construction of plating tanks. - 10.2 Understand how to connect the electrical equipment used for electroplating and the function of this equipment. - 10.3 Recognise the need for equipment for heating, cooling, solution agitation, extraction etc and the reasons for its use. - 10.4 Understand the need for filtration and be aware of the various types of equipment available. - 10.5 Understand how to select the materials of construction for Jigs and Racks. - 10.6 Be aware of the types of semi-automatic and fully automatic plants available for rack and barrel processing. - 10.7 Be aware how plant can be arranged to give optimum production. - 10.8 Know the methods available for the drying of components after processing.